supervisely-ecosystem/add-tag-to-pcd-ep-objects/README.md

 ---
-description: How to create and add tags to Point Cloud Episode annotation objects and frames
+description: How to create and add tags, update and remove tags from Point Cloud Episode annotation objects and frames
 ---

 # **Tags on PCD Episodes annotation objects and frames**